anttikivi/unsung-anthem/docs/BUILDING.md

 (Since Couplet Composer 0.11.0)

 Does otherwise identically the same actions as `--lint` but exits after running `clang-tidy`.

+**`--export-linter-fixes PATH`**

+(Since Couplet Composer 0.11.0)

+Exports the fixes suggested by `clang-tidy` to the given file.
+The path is relative to the source root of the run.

 #### Compose: C++ Standard Options